mushishi78/consequence/README.md

 Monads have two main operations `>>` and `<<`.

-Both take a proc for their only argument.
-The supplied proc can take 0-2 arguments and the monad will match them, even if it's a lamda or method object with arity checking.
+Both take an object with a `#call` method, such as a proc, for their only argument.
+The `#call` method can take 0-2 arguments and the monad will match them, even if it's a lamda or method object with arity checking.

 It's first argument will be passed the monads value: